dodgy8452/nixpkg_apollo/README.md

 version = Apollo-0.3.1-hotfox.1

-Package for installing Apollo gamestreaming client
+NIXOS package for installing Apollo gamestreaming client

 I have used https://github.com/NixOS/nixpkgs/blob/nixos-unstable/pkgs/by-name/su/sunshine/package.nix as a template to get this working.